I said goodbye to winter and hello to spring, when spring was still a blank, open canvas, ready to be painted vibrant grassy green and peony pink.

 “My child, if you aspire to serve the Lord, prepare yourself for an ordeal.
 Be sincere of heart, be steadfast, and do not be alarmed when disaster comes.
 Cling to Him and do not leave Him, so that you may be honored at the end of your days.
 Whatever happens to you, accept it, and in the uncertainties of your humble state, be patient, since gold is tested in the fire, and the chosen in the furnace of humiliation.
 Trust Him and He will uphold you, follow a straight path and hope in Him.” // Sirach 2:1-6

 This spring I also experienced 10 weeks of not going to my parish church for Sunday Mass.
-That first livestream Mass on March 22 was quite strange, but my family and I settled into our reality and made the most of our Sundays.
-I am grateful for the grace that the Act of Spiritual Communion offers, and I savor the ritual of cooking brunch together that evolved.
-I did my best to make the most of these unique Sundays at home, to treat them like a gift …
+That first livestream Mass on March 22 was quite strange, but my family and I accepted this reality and made the most of our Sundays.
+I am grateful for the grace that the Act of Spiritual Communion offers, as I truly hungered for the Holy Eucharist.
+And I savored the ritual of cooking brunch together that evolved.
+I made the most of these unprecedented Sundays at home and not in church, but they were hard.

 Beyond Sunday, I tried to do prayerful things I always say I want to, but find myself too busy to actually do: